treviasxk/Nethostfire/UDP/README.md

 using System.Collections.Concurrent;
 static ConcurrentQueue<DataClient> PlayersLobby = new ConcurrentQueue<DataClient>();
 static void OnReceivedNewDataClient(byte[] _byte, int _groupID, DataClient _dataClient){
+   // Sending only groupID to all clients on the list, without encryption and without HoldConnection UDpServer.SendBytesGroup(null, 4, _dataClient);

    var _bytes = System.Text.Encoding.ASCII.GetBytes("Play Game");

-   // Sending bytes with groupID 2 to all clients on the list UDpServer.SendBytesGroup(_byte, 2, PlayersLobby);
+   // Sending bytes with groupID to all clients on the list UDpServer.SendBytesGroup(_byte, 4, PlayersLobby);

-   // Sending bytes with groupID 2 to all clients on the list, except for the sending client.
+   // Sending bytes with groupID to all clients on the list, except for the sending client.
-   UDpServer.SendBytesGroup(_byte, 2, PlayersLobby, _skipDataClient: _dataClient);
+   UDpServer.SendBytesGroup(_byte, 4, PlayersLobby, _skipDataClient: _dataClient);
 }
 ```
 To send bytes to a group client, it is necessary to define the bytes, [GroupID](#GroupID) and [List DataClient](#DataClient), the other sending resources such as [TypeShipping](#TypeShipping), SkipDataClient and [HoldConnection](#HoldConnection) are optional.